 To receive this additional annuity, the worker must be either

-The RRB has two types of disability benefits: a total disability annuity (like Social Security's disability insurance benefit) and an occupational disability annuity.
+The RRB has two types of disability benefits: a total disability annuity, which is similar to Social Security's disability insurance (SSDI) benefit, and an "occupational disability annuity."
+(20 C.F.R.
+Part 220.)

 For the total disability annuity, the RRB follows the same definition of disability as the SSA.
-This means that to be eligible for RRB disability, a worker's disability must be severe enough to prevent "substantial gainful activity" (SGA) for at least one year.
-For 2024, SGA is defined as being able to earn $1,550 a month from working (or $2,590 for people who are blind), for both Social Security and railroad disability benefits.
+This means that to be eligible for RRB disability, a worker's disability must be severe enough to prevent the worker from doing "substantial gainful activity" (SGA) for at least one year.
+For 2026, SGA is defined as being able to earn $1,690 a month from working, for both Social Security and railroad disability benefits.
+For people who are blind, SGA is $2,830 per month.

-Unlike Social Security, workers covered by RRB are also eligible for an "occupational disability" benefit.
-This benefit helps people who can still do some type of work, but whose disability prevents them from doing their normal railroad duty.
+Unlike Social Security, workers covered by RRB are also eligible for an occupational disability benefit.
+This benefit helps people who can still do some type of work, but whose disability prevents them from performing their normal railroad duties.
 To be eligible for this benefit, the railroad worker must have a current connection to the railroad industry and:

-On average, career railroad workers who became disabled and stop working in 2024 receive $3,450 per month.
-In comparison, the average monthly SSDI benefit in 2024 is $1,537.
+On average, career railroad workers who become disabled and stop working in 2026 receive about $3,636 per month.
+By comparison, the average monthly SSDI benefit in 2026 is $1,630.

 RRB has a five-month waiting period for disability benefits, just like Social Security's five-month waiting period.

-Divorced spouses are also entitled to Tier 1 benefits based on the same rules and regulations as Social Security.
-This means that former spouses are eligible if:
+Divorced spouses are entitled to Tier 1 benefits based on the same rules and regulations as Social Security.
+This means that former spouses are eligible if all of the following are true:

 To be eligible for RRB survivors benefits, the deceased railroad worker must: